top of page

 Get Out of the Cold and into Our Indoor & Tropical Greenhouses!

 Thank you to all of you who have continued to support Bountiful Gardens!
 We have a lot of new plant varieties coming in this year to keep you intrigued and excited about gardening.
-Today we wanted to invite all of our customers to come over throughout the winter to our Bountiful Ewing & Lawrenceville Indoor and Tropical Greenhouses.
-Feeling the winter blues?
-A trip to the greenhouse can help immensely with seasonal depression!
-Burgundy Anthurium is a snazzy favorite!
-We will
+Key Points: Our Ewing and Lawrenceville greenhouses are open all Winter!
+We're constantly bringing out new tropicals, cacti, terrarium plants and more.
+The world needs more plants!
+Today we wanted to invite all of our customers to come over throughout the winter to our Bountiful Ewing & Lawrencevi

 Jan 23, 20253 min read